ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

      - .. figure:: ./images/heliostat_AC43_after_calibration.png
           :scale: 32%

+When we perform raytracing without prior calibration and compare the generated fluxes from ``ARTIST`` with the fluxes measured on the solar tower during a calibration, as in the first two rows of the images above, we notice, the following:

+- The resolution of the generated flux images is much lower than in the measured flux images - this is okay.
+- The shapes of the generated fluxes and the measured fluxes match.
+- **The generated and measured fluxes do not align perfectly.**

-Whilst the changes are small - the focal spots are now clearly centered in the target.
-Therefore, we can now consider our heliostats to be calibrated - and that is all there is to kinematic calibration in ``ARTIST``!
+After the kinematic calibration, where the digital twin ``ARTIST`` learns the real world imperfections, the generated fluxes in ``ARTIST`` have now moved.
+Whilst the changes are small, it is noticeable that the focal spots are now better aligned with the measured fluxes, compare rows 1 and 3 in the images above.
+Therefore, we can now consider our heliostat kinematics to be calibrated - and that is all there is to kinematic calibration in ``ARTIST``!

 .. note::